2023 Venezuelan referendum: Conduct

 On 19 November, a referendum rehearsal was held in Venezuela.
 On 29 November, an electoral rehearsal was also organized for high school students between the ages of 12 and 18.
 It was announced that more than 350,000 military personnel would guard the electoral process nationwide.

 During the referendum on 3 December, low turnout and presence at polling stations were reported.

 The National Electoral Council of Venezuela (CNE) declared that voters chose "yes" more than 95% of the time on each of five questions on the ballot, saying that there was a total of 10,554,320 votes, without specifying if it was the number of voters or of answered questions.

 International analysts and media reported that turnout had been remarkably low and that the Venezuelan government had falsified the results.
 The CNE published and later deleted a table showing around 2 million votes for each of the five questions, suggesting that the votes were counted instead of the voters.
 Opposition politician Henrique Capriles, who also voted in the referendum, declared that the turnout was around 10.2%, saying that each voter had five choices, which would mean that 2,110,864 people participated.
 Nevertheless, there existed five votes per ballot for each individual.

+Results

+Question 1

+Do you agree to reject by all means in accordance with the law, the line fraudulently interposed by the 1899 Paris Arbitration Award, which seeks to deprive us of our Guayana Esequiba?